-Collaborative applications submitted from different institutions must clearly indicate they are part of a collaborative project/group.
+Collaborative applications submitted from different institutions (for this FOA, this only applies when at least one of the collaborating institutions is a non-DOE Federal Agency) must clearly indicate they are part of a collaborative project/group.
 Every partner institution must submit an application through its own sponsored research office.
 Each collaborative group can have only one lead institution.
 Each application within the collaborative group, including the narrative and all required appendices and attachments, must be identical with the following exceptions:

-• Each application must contain a correct SF-424 (R&R) cover page for the submitting institution only.

-- Each application must contain a unique budget corresponding to the expenditures for that application's submitting institution only. - Each application must contain a unique budget justification corresponding to the expenditures for that application's submitting institution only.
+- Each application must contain a correct SF-424 (R&R) cover page for the submitting institution only. - Each application must contain a unique budget corresponding to the expenditures for that application's submitting institution only. - Each application must contain a unique budget justification corresponding to the expenditures for that application's submitting institution only.